grafana/beyla/docs/sources/network/config.md

 Allows selecting which flows to trace according to its direction in the interface where they are captured from.
 Accepted values are `ingress`, `egress`, or `both` (default).

+{{% admonition type="note" %}}
-It's important to emphasize that, in this context, _ingress_ or _egress_ are not related to incoming/outgoing traffic from outside the node or the cluster, but the network interface.
+In this context, _ingress_ or _egress_ are not related to incoming/outgoing traffic from outside the node or the cluster, but the network interface.
 This means that the same network packet could be seen as "ingress" in a virtual network device and as "egress" in the backing physical network interface.
+{{% /admonition %}}

 | YAML       | Environment variable     | Type    | Default        |
 | ---------- | ------------------------ | ------- | -------------- |
 | `sampling` | `BEYLA_NETWORK_SAMPLING` | integer | `0` (disabled) |

-Sampling holds the rate at which packets should be sampled and sent to the target collector.
+The rate at which packets should be sampled and sent to the target collector.
-E.g. if set to 100, one out of 100 packets, on average, are sent to the target collector.
+For example, if set to 100, one out of 100 packets, on average, are sent to the target collector.

 | YAML          | Environment variable        | Type    | Default |
 | ------------- | --------------------------- | ------- | ------- |
 | `print_flows` | `BEYLA_NETWORK_PRINT_FLOWS` | boolean | `false` |

-If set to `true`, Beyla prints each Network flow in the standard output.
+If set to `true`, Beyla prints each network flow to standard output.
-It might generate a lot of output.
+Note, this might generate a lot of output.